SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

 ```

 3)
-- The following example class represents an exectuable example that displays output in the ADT console.
+- The following example class represents an executable example that displays output in the ADT console.
 - Apart from simple demo implementations, it includes alias names specified for interface components.
 - The interface methods declared with `DEFAULT IGNORE` and `DEFAULT FAIL` are intentionally not implemented, but the methods are nevertheless called.
    - Interface method declared with `DEFAULT IGNORE`: No implementation available, and no value is assigned for the returning parameter.
 Therefore, the value is initial.